-The paper „From Russian Film Pioneers of the 1920s to German Post-war Newsreels and Television“, presented at the 45 Annual GSA Conference 2021 in Indianapolis, USA on 3 October 2021, shows the developments in newsreel reporting that are evident in techniques, professional roles and aesthetic style from the beginning of the film era to television: Paper from Russian Filmpioniers to Newsreels and Television
+The paper „From Russian Film Pioneers of the 1920s to German Post-war Newsreels and Television“, presented at the 45 Annual GSA Conference 2021 in Indianapolis, USA on 3 October 2021, shows the developments in newsreel reporting that are evident in techniques, professional roles and aesthetic style from the beginning of the film era to television, is published at IAMHist Blog.

 The cinema newsreel is a unique example of media archaeology and media evolution.
 It emerged from the first short documentary film strips, which were shot as reports from the immediate environment and assembled into programmes.
 The ways of presenting film programmes ranged from vaudeville theatres to the first cinemas in the 1910s.
 The elements of the communication strategy of newsreels have to be traced from the Russian film montage, Leni Riefenstahl’s film editing techniques and photography of war cinematographers to modern film journalism.